-Recently there has been a boom in the e-learning industry because its ease of use, availability and because technology is always on the rise.
-Its credibility in terms of qualifications has been a deal breaker in some instances where “having an online degree from an unaccredited school is a sure way to get a resume discarded”.
+Recently there has been a boom in the e-learning industry because of its ease of use, availability and because technology is always on the rise.
+Its credibility in terms of qualifications has been a deal-breaker in some instances where “having an online degree from an unaccredited school is a sure way to get a resume discarded”.

-This is a key aspect, networking is almost like the bread and butter of business.
-Although e-learning courses and do have networking potential via chat rooms, messages and emails; it simply is not as effective as having a real life human interaction with another person where you exchange hand shakes and conversation.
+This is a key aspect, networking is almost like the bread and butter of the business.
+Although e-learning courses and do have networking potential via chat rooms, messages and emails; it simply is not as effective as having a real-life human interaction with another person where you exchange handshakes and conversation.
 This method is more significant and is a huge bonus which you can get from face-to-face training and means you will network more efficiently which in itself has a lot of benefits.

 - Engagement and Focus

 E-learning is essentially just watching a video stream, playback or reading texts, presentations and such, the nature of it allows many distractions to easily affect the user unless self-discipline and focus are implemented and reinforced to ensure the learner is paying full attention at all times.